Gem Profile- Lapis Lazuli

 Lapis Treatments and Quality

-Denim Lapis: This is basically a trade name for a lapis rock very inferior to royal lapis that was given its name marketing.
-In fact, when I was much younger and learning to hunt rocks, whenever we picked up this material, we were told that it was a "leaverite," meaning "leave it right there."
-Denim lapis is popular especially with the younger crowd because it resembles faded blue denim, but in my opinion it is not qualified to be called a "gem-rock."
+Denim Lapis: This is a trade name for a lapis variety far inferior to royal lapis, named mainly for marketing.
+When I was younger and learning to hunt rocks, we were told to call this material a "leaverite," meaning "leave it right there."
+Denim lapis is popular with younger collectors because it resembles faded blue denim, but in my view, it doesn't qualify as a true gem-rock.

 Cindy Albers wire wrapped this lapis lazuli cabochon and complementing sapphire CZs into a pendant.